BBC Jam: Prior to launch

+BBC Jam was commissioned in 2003 by the Secretary of State for Culture, Media and Sport as part of the BBC’s obligation under its Royal Charter to promote education and learning.
+At launch, the service was described as an innovative and distinctive online learning platform, combining curriculum-based resources with interactive media and designed to complement existing commercial e-learning products while putting learners at the centre of the experience.
+The service operated under conditions intended to limit its impact on the wider educational software market.

-In consultation with BECTA, the Government's educational technology department, the service was allowed to cover no more than 50% of the learning outcomes that are amendable to ICT.
+In consultation with BECTA, the Government's educational technology department, the service was allowed to cover no more than 50% of the learning outcomes that are amenable to ICT.

 Closure

 The service was suspended on 20 March 2007 at the request of the BBC Trust, in response to complaints made to the European Commission by a number of commercial producers of interactive educational products who felt that the BBC was exceeding its public service remit by offering free content to schools which could be provided commercially.
 This resulted in departmental restructuring and a number of job losses in the BBC.
 The Trust requested that the BBC management prepare a fresh proposal, including how the BBC should deliver its Charter obligation — promoting formal education and learning, whilst meeting the online needs of school age children.

 The new proposal was subjected to a full Public Value Test by the Trust and a market impact assessment by Ofcom, the United Kingdom's telecoms regulator.

-In February 2008 it was announced that the BBC's digital curriculum project would finally be closed.
+In February 2008, it was announced that the BBC's digital curriculum project would finally be closed.